Open fracture: Wound irrigation

 There has been no agreement for the optimal solution for wound irrigation.
 Studies found out that there is no difference in infection rates by using normal saline or other various forms of water (distilled, boiled, or tap).
 There is also no difference in infection rates when using normal saline with castile soap compared with normal saline together with bacitracin in irrigating wounds.
 Studies also have shown that there is no difference in infection rates using low pressure pulse lavage (LPPL) when compared to high pressure pulse lavage (HPPL) in irrigating wounds.
 Optimal amount of fluid for irrigation also has not been established.
 It is recommended that the amount of irrigation solution to be determined by the severity of the fracture, with 3 litres for type I fractures, 6 litres for type II fractures, and 9 litres for type III fractures.

 Wound debridement

 The purpose of wound debridement is to remove all contaminated and non-viable tissues including skin, subcutaneous fat, muscles and bones.
 Viability of bones and soft tissues are determined by their capacity to bleed.
 Meanwhile, the viability of muscles is determined by colour, contractility, consistency, and their capacity to bleed.
 The optimal timing of performing wound debridement and closure is debated and dependent on the severity of the injury, resources and antibiotics available, and individual needs.
 Debridement time can vary from 6 to 72 hours, and closure time can be immediate (less than 72 hours) or delayed (72 hours to up to 3 months).
 There is no difference in infection rates for performing surgery within 6 hours of injury when compared to until 72 hours after injury.
+NICE guidelines suggest that the surgical debridement should be done immediately for open fracture that are highly contaminated or where there is a lot of bleeding (vascular compromise).
+For high-energy open fractures that are not highly contaminated NICE guidelines suggest surgical debridement within 12 hours of the accident, and for other open fractures within 24 hours.